nayram/-accountable-book-library/Readme.md

 # Book Library API

 A backend system for managing a library’s collection of books, allowing users to search, reserve, and borrow titles.
-This API supports operations on references, books, reservations, users, and wallets, and integrates with background workers for notifications.
+This API supports CRUD operations on references, books, reservations, users, and wallets, and integrates with background workers for notifications.

 ## Setup